aws/aws-cdk/packages/@aws-cdk/aws-autoscaling/README.md

 Note that in order to set up this scaling strategy, you will have to emit a metric representing your worker utilization from your instances.
-After that, rou would configure the scaling something like this:
+After that, you would configure the scaling something like this:

 ```ts
 const workerUtilizationMetric = new cloudwatch.Metric({